zrayyes/PriceAlert/readme.md

 ----------
 ## Notes
 1. I was not able to find a way to share code between my Go modules (server, producer, consumer).
 Unless Go has a way to accomplish this, I would split the modules into separate Git repositories, and share the code via Git Submodules.
-2. I only used an SQLite database because this was a coding assessment; For a production service I would look into using something more appropriate.
+2. I only used an SQLite database because this was a coding assessment; For a production service, I would look into using something more appropriate.
-3. Given the time restriction, I was not able to setup proper database call mocking for unit testing, and instead decided to use an in-memory database with test data instead.
+3. Given the time restriction, I was not able to set up proper database call mocking for unit testing and decided instead to use an in-memory database with test data instead.
 4. The Kafka consumer does not handle failure properly.
 If an error happens during the consumption of an event, the information is lost.
-A possible solution is to requeue the event on failure, and contact an administrator if it fails more than once.
+A possible solution is to re-queue the event on failure and contact an administrator if it fails more than once.
 5. I also did not include any tests for the Kafka producer/consumer.
 This is primarily due to lack of time and my inexperience with the Kafka platform.
 6. I currently have the list of coins/currencies hardcoded.
 In a real service, I would have this inside a database to also allow for validation while creating an alert.
-7. I made the decision to disable a price alert after it is sent to the queue.
-The same alert can be enabled by sending a PATCH request to alerts/:id and body {"active": true} .
+7. I decided to disable a price alert after it is sent to the queue.
+The same alert can be enabled by sending a PATCH request to alerts/:id and body {"active": true}.
-8. A feature I didn’t have time to implement was to define what coins/currencies a producer handled via cli.
-This would for example, allow you to start one producer for USD alerts and another for EUR alerts, to reduce the pressure on the one producer.
+8. A feature I didn’t have time to implement was to define what coins/currencies a producer handled via CLI.
+This would, for example, allow you to start one producer for USD alerts and another for EUR alerts, to reduce the pressure on the one producer.

 ## Todo